create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **setTransform** (*translation*, *rotation*, *scaleFactor*, *scaleOrientation*, *center*): void

-Sets the SFMatrix3d/f to the passed values. *translation* is an SFVec2d/f object, *rotation* is a Number, *scaleFactor* is a SFVec2d/f object, *scaleOrientation* is a Number and *center* is a SFVec2d/f object.
+Sets the SFMatrix3d/f to the passed values. *translation* is an SFVec2d/f object, *rotation* is a Number, *scaleFactor* is an SFVec2d/f object, *scaleOrientation* is a Number and *center* is an SFVec2d/f object.

 Any of the rightmost parameters can be omitted, or any parameter can be `null`.
 In other words, the method can take from 0 to 5 parameters.
 For example, you can specify 0 parameters (resulting in a identity matrix), 1 parameter (a translation), 2 parameters (a translation and a rotation), 3 parameters (a translation, rotation and a scaleFactor), etc. Any unspecified parameter is set to its default as specified in the **Transform** node section of the X3D specification.